-- 7. Each Harvest harvest strategyies developed in accordance with this CMM shall, wherever possible, contain the following elements: - a.
-Defined operational objectives for the fishery ('operational management objectives') - b.
-Indicators of fishery performance related to the objectives ('performance indicators') - c.
-Reference points for performance indicators ('reference points') - d.
-A statement defining acceptable levels of risk to meeting objectives ('acceptable levels of risk')
+- 7. Each harvest strategy developed in accordance with this CMM shall, wherever possible and where appropriate, contain the following elements: - a.
+Defined operational objectives, including timeframes, for the fishery or stock ('management objectives') - b.
+Target and limit reference points for each stock ('reference points') - c.
+Acceptable levels of risk of not breaching limit reference points ('acceptable levels of risk') - d.
+A monitoring strategy using best available information to assess performance against reference points ('monitoring strategy')

 - e.
-A monitoring strategy to collect relevant data to assess fishery performance ('monitoring strategy') - f.
-Decision rules that control the intensity of fishing activity and/or catch ('harvest control rules'), and - g.
-An evaluation of the performance of the proposed harvest strategy against management objectives, including risk assessment ('management strategy evaluation'). - 8.
+Decision rules that aim to achieve the target reference point and aim to avoid the limit reference point ('harvest control rules'), and - f.
+An evaluation of the performance of the proposed harvest control rules against management objectives, including risk assessment ('management strategy evaluation'). - 8.
 Further detail on each of these elements is set out in Annex 1 of this CMM. - 9.
-Notwithstanding paragraphs 7 and 8 of this CMM, in developing individual harvest strategies, the Commission may tailor elements on a case by case basis to suit the specific requirements of a particular fishery.
+Notwithstanding paragraphs 7 and 8 of this CMM, in developing individual harvest strategies, the Commission may tailor elements on a case by case basis to suit the specific requirements of a particular fishery or stock.
 This may include agreeing to interim or provisional elements of a harvest strategy.
-The absence of adequate scientific information shall not be used as a reason for postponing or failing to adopt harvest strategies. - 10.
-In developing individual harvest strategies, the Commission shall, in accordance with take into account and apply Article 8 of the Convention, ensure, on compatibility of conservation and management measures with on harvest strategies and elements thereof that have already been implemented in the region.
+The absence of appropriate scientific information shall not be used as a reason for postponing or failing to adopt harvest strategies. - 10.
+In developing individual harvest strategies, the Commission shall take into account and apply Article 8 of the Convention, on compatibility of conservation and management measures on harvest strategies and elements thereof that have already been implemented in the region.